amlandatt/cohort1-capstone-project/README.md

 4. Build a website similar to the Space Invaders site you built in class by reusing modules.

 Ans :
  - Static website bucket name passed as a variable( NOT as random name ) .
-Randam name is not something that a client likes in his environment .In case names need to be changed , modify it in this file .
+Randam name is not something that a client likes in his environment .In case names need to be changed , modify it in this file.
- -

      cohort1-capstone-project/terraform/aws/static-website/modules/static_site_bucket/variables.tf

  - to run the project go to the directory

     cohort1-capstone-project/terraform/aws/static-website